Carnegie library: Carnegie formula

 Carnegie assigned the decisions to his assistant James Bertram.
 He created a "Schedule of Questions".
 The schedule included: Name, status and population of town, Does it have a library?
 Where is it located and is it public or private?
 How many books?
 Is a town-owned site available?
 Estimation of the community's population at this stage was done by local officials, and Bertram later commented that if the population counts he received were accurate, "the nation's population had mysteriously doubled".

 The effects of Carnegie's library philanthropy coincided with a peak in new town development and library expansion in the US.
 By 1890, many states had begun to take an active role in organizing public libraries, and the new buildings filled a tremendous need.
 It was also a time of rapid development of institutions of higher learning.
 Interest in libraries was also heightened at a crucial time in their early development by Carnegie's high profile and his genuine belief in their importance.

 In Canada in 1901, Carnegie offered more than $2.5 million to build 125 libraries.
-Most cities at first turned him down—then relented and took the money.
+Most cities at first turned him down, then eventually took the money.

 In 1902, Carnegie offered funds to build a library in Dunedin in New Zealand.
 Between 1908 and 1916, 18 Carnegie libraries were opened across New Zealand.